syncfusion-content/maui-docs/MAUI/DataGrid/Unbound-Column.md

 ***UnboundAction:*** Defines the action for triggering event.
 ***Value:*** Gets or Sets the value for DataGridUnboundCOlumn cell based on unboundAction.

-# Populate the data for the unbound column by handling.
+# Populate the data for the unbound column by handling

-QureyUnboundColumnValue event which allows customizing the value of the DataGridUnboundColumn.
-DataGridUnboundCOlumnEventArgs exposes Value property, by which you can set the value for the grid cells of the unbound column based on the UnboundAction.
+Populate the data for the unbound column by handling `QueryUnboundColumnValue` event which allows customizing the value of the `DataGridUnboundColumn`. `DataGridUnboundColumnEventArgs` exposes `Value` property, by which you can set the value for the grid cells of the unbound column based on the `UnboundAction`.

-Refer to the following code example in which data for the unbound column is populated by handling the queryUnboundColumnValue event:
+Refer to the following code example in which data for the unbound column is populated by handling the `QueryUnboundColumnValue` event:

 {% tabs %}
 {% highlight C# %}